xsf/xmpp.org/content/pages/about/myths.md

 This mitigates the Two Generals to the point that only the last few messages sent within a session are subject to it, and only then if resuming the session was somehow impossible.

 So wait, doesn't this mean that XMPP, even with all these extensions, is still unreliable in some cases?
 Isn't the hypothesis - that XMPP stanzas can be lost sometimes - still true?
 Sure it is.
-The Two Generals problem is provably insoluble - anyone claiming that their communications system is 100% reliable is making the network communications equivalent of saying they have a perpetual motion machine, and I'm not *that* much of an idiot.
+The Two Generals problem is probably insoluble - anyone claiming that their communications system is 100% reliable is making the network communications equivalent of saying they have a perpetual motion machine, and I'm not *that* much of an idiot.

 XMPP is, however, as reliable as a protocol can practically be.